ffmpeg-over-ip

 Docker Integration

-You can use ffmpeg-over-ip in Docker environments by mounting the binary and configuration as volumes.
+You can use ffmpeg-over-ip in Docker environments by mounting the binary and passing configuration via environment variables.
 This allows containers to use ffmpeg remotely without needing GPU passthrough or other special setup.

 Client in Docker

-Mount the client binary as /usr/bin/ffmpeg so your app uses it transparently:
+Mount the client binary as /usr/bin/ffmpeg and pass config via environment variables:

 docker run \